2nd International Conference on Auditing and Artificial Intelligence - 2025

 Program

-Work in Progress: Please note that this is a preliminary program and may be subject to change.
+Work in progress: Please note that this is a preliminary program and may be subject to change.

 Final details will be communicated closer to the event.